Catlettsburg station: C&O station

 The Chattaroi Railroad opened through Catlettsburg in 1880, with a wooden station built to serve the town.
 The Chesapeake and Ohio Railway (C&O) soon bought the line.
 Between 1897 and 1900, the C&O constructed a new brick station; the 1880 station was converted for use as a freight house.

 The last C&O trains on the "Big Sandy" ran in 1958, ending passenger service to Catlettsburg, although some intercity trains continued to pass.
 A clause in the original deed required the property to revert to the heirs of its original owners; the heirs declined, and the property was instead transferred to the city.
 The freight house burned in 1964.

 The city used the C&O Catlettsburg station building as a youth center and women's club for a number of years.
 By 2004 it was in poor condition; a volunteer group restored the building in 2005 and 2006.
 A historic caboose was acquired and restored next to the station in 2010.
-The station is used as a visitor's center during the city's annual Labor Day festivities, which attract some 10,000 tourists.
+The station is used as a visitor center during the city's annual Labor Day festivities, which attract some 10,000 tourists.
 The station was added to the National Register of Historic Places on August 6, 2012.